input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/generate-identity.md

 import io.iohk.atala.prism.identity._
 ```

-## Generate a DID
+## Generating a DID

-In order to generate our first DID, we will need a public key to associate to it.
-Hence, in this example we derive one from an elliptic-curve.
+Generating a DID requires an associated public key.
+This example derives a public key from an elliptic-curve.

 ```scala mdoc
   val masterKeyPair = EC.generateKeyPair()
   val did = DID.createUnpublishedDID(masterKeyPair.publicKey)
 ```

-Note that we were able to create a DID without any network interaction nor blockchain transaction.
-We call these DIDs, *unpublished*.
+We can create a DID without *any network interaction nor blockchain transaction*.
+We call these *unpublished* DIDs.

+## Extracting DID Information

-Before moving to the next section, let's extract some details from the generated DID, which are required to deal with credentials later:
+We need to extract some details from the generated DID, which are required to deal with credentials later:

 ```scala mdoc
   // The DID Document is necessary to find the master key id that is used to sign credentials